Kimserey/BlogArchive/20170526_entity_framework_sqlite.md

 public class PersonDbContext : DbContext
 {
     public DbSet<Person> Persons { get; set; }

+    protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
+    {
+        optionsBuilder.UseSqlite("Data source=persons.db");
     }
+}
 ```

+Also installing `EF Core SQLite` gives us access to the `.UseSqlite` extension on the DbContext builder which we can register by overriding the OnConfiguring function of the DbContext.
 With our first `Person` model:

 ```